Program of BIGS 2018

 What should we do to make the cyberspace safe fundamentally?
 To prevent the risk of cybercrimes and malicious behaviors from the threat sources, what should the design goals of future Internet be?
 What are key privacy issues and how can we reconcile the issues of privacy with preventive cybersecurity?
 What should be the architecture of Bright Internet with applications?
 What are the potential of new businesses opportunities in this endeavor, and what is and should be the national policies?

 Session Chair: Mark Cummings, CTO of Bace Cyber Security Institute, and Bongsik Shin, San Diego State University

-- Goals and Global Progress of Bright Internet (Jae Kyu Lee, KAIST & Visiting Chair Professor of SUSTech; Founder of the Bright Internet Vision)
+- Goals and Global Progress of Bright Internet (Jae Kyu Lee, Southern University of Science and Technology; Founder of the Bright Internet Vision)

 - Economics and Behavioral Aspect of Privacy in Designing Future Internet (Alessandro Acquisti, Heinz College, Carnegie Mellon University)

 Designing Next Generation Internet with the Bright Internet